syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### gotoFirstPage()
 {:#methods:gotofirstpage}

-Navigate to first page of report.
+Navigate to first page of the report.

 #### Example